cadenmcmann/hw4-tester/README.md

 # hw4-tester
-This is a tester for HW4 of CS540 at UW Madison
+This is a tester for HW4 of CS540 at UW Madison.

-To run, download `test.py`, `ref.txt` to your working folder.
+_**BACK UP YOUR CODE.
+WE ARE NOT RESPONSIBLE FOR DAMAGE.**_

-BACK UP YOUR CODE.
-WE ARE NOT RESPONSIBLE FOR DAMAGE.
+To run, download `test.py` to your working folder.
 In a terminal, run
 ```
 python3 test.py